Scalability in a digital project illustration.

 Ruby on Rails

-Ruby on Rails (RoR) is another popular choice for scalable web app development, used by Shopify, Airbnb, etc. This technology is based on the principle that combines model, view, and controller.
+Ruby on Rails (RoR) is another popular choice for scalable application development, used by Shopify, Airbnb, etc. This technology is based on the principle that combines model, view, and controller.
 RoR is famous for its time-efficiency and impressive bunch of useful functions.
 Its libraries include many helpful tools to improve your code when required.

 RoR